jminjares4/Microprocessor-2-Lab-Template/Additional_Labs/Lab_11/README.md

-# LAB 11 WiFi and Internet of Things (IOT): ADC Monitor
+# Lab 11 WiFi and Internet of Things (IOT): ADC Monitor

 ### Goals
 * Using the provided code, create a soft access point.
 Use your last name as the ssid and your ID as password.